Hizoco Business Whitepaper

 | Participation Method | Computational power competition | Token staking | Disk space contribution (Plotting) |

-| Hardware Dependency | Specialized chips | None | BLS12-381 curve compatible with CPU |
+| Hardware Dependency | Specialized chips | None | BLS12-381 curve compatible CPU |

 | Decentralization Level | Mining pool centralization | Whale staking centralization | Naturally distributed storage devices, higher decentralization |